AbdelrahmanBadwy/LaunTech_web/README.md

 # LaunTech_web
-LaunTech website for a student activity called [LaunTech](https://www.facebook.com/LaunTech).
+This is a website project for a student activity called [LaunTech](https://www.facebook.com/LaunTech).
 It's a demo version that presents the team's mission, vision, future plans and the team structure and formation.
 ## all copyrights are reserved to:
 - [Omar Ashraf](https://github.com/Omarhelmy22)
 - [Abdelmoez Ashraf](https://github.com/abmoez)